Interactive / Digital Producer Salary

 Popular Skills for Interactive / Digital Producer

-Digital Producers report using a diverse set of skills on the job.
-Most notably, skills in Adobe Photoshop, Project Management, Client Interaction, and HTML are correlated to pay that is above average.
-Skills that pay less than market rate include Social Media Marketing, Video Editing, and Project Coordinating.
-Most people familiar with Client Interaction also know Web Content Management.
+Digital Producers generally report applying a varied skill set to their work.
+Most notably, skills in Adobe Photoshop, Project Management, Client Interaction, and Budget Management are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Social Media Marketing, HTML, and Video Editing.
+The majority of those who know Client Interaction also know Web Content Management.

 Pay by Experience Level for Interactive / Digital Producer

 Median of all compensation (including tips, bonus, and overtime) by years of experience.